 If you’re a healthcare professional, researcher, policy maker or student working in obesity prevention and management and want to learn, share and network with Canada’s obesity community, you’re in the right place.

 The Canadian Obesity Summit is a biennial conference that brings together professional obesity stakeholders for a collegial, engaging learning experience.
 This year, the COVID-19 epidemic has forced us to retool the event as an interactive online experience, with a few twists.
-Registration is now open!
-View the preliminary program here.
+Registration will remain open as the content is available until August 14, 2021!
+View the final program here.
 The call for abstracts is closed.
+Access to the 7th Canadian Obesity Summit has now closed.

 The goals of this Summit are: